 WordPress is one of the most popular website hosting platforms.
 Hundreds of thousands of users use it

 daily.
 However, many don’t know that most of the websites that were hacked in the past couple of years were, in fact, WordPress websites.
-That is why you should ensure that you follow all the best cybersecurity practices.
+That is why you should ensure that you follow all the best cybersecurity practices for your WordPress Site Security.
 Otherwise, your WordPress website might become the next target.
 In this article, we will discuss the most common WordPress threats and learn how to mitigate them.

 Malware is a broad category of internet threats.
 It can impact most digital platforms, websites, and

 devices.
 This is an umbrella term for threats such as viruses, worms, trojans, ransomware, and other

 types of websites.
 What makes WordPress particularly vulnerable is the fact that a large number of

 websites use outdated plugins and themes.

 Hackers can use their abilities to plant malware and code inside existing files.
 They infect the user,

 backdoor them, or steal sensitive information.
 Hackers do so by imitating original software or using a

 version of the original software with hidden threats inside.